MarcinWylot/kong_ingestion_server/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Kong Ingestion Server

-Kong Ingestion Server (KIS) is an HTTP server in Go serving as a proxy between Kong Gateway Http log plugin and TimescaleDB.
+Kong Ingestion Server (KIS) is an HTTP server in Go serving as a bridge between Kong Gateway HTTP log plugin and TimescaleDB.
 KIS received batched of logs in a form of JSON objects, parses them and stores in the database, local filesystem, and S3 bucket.

 ![Architecture](architecture.svg)